danday74/shelljs.exec/README.md

 Benchmark test result logs are [HERE](https://travis-ci.org/danday74/shelljs.exec)

-Generally speaking, on Linux shelljs.exec is 20 times faster and on Windows 5 times faster.
+Generally speaking, on Linux shelljs.exec (this module) is 20 times faster and on Windows 5 times faster than shelljs' exec method.

+However, shelljs supported commands, where available, are much faster than both.
+Use this module where a shelljs supported command is unavailable.

-These tables show average execution times based on 1000 test runs:
+These tables compare average execution times based on 1000 test runs:

 Linux (Travis CI) Node v6